Jules Gounon: 2022

 Gounon teamed up with Juncadella and Marciello once more at the rebranded AKKodis ASP Team for the 2022 season of the Endurance Cup.
 Having taken the overall victory at the 24 Hours of Spa, the Frenchman and his teammates ended up winning the championship at the end of the year, beating out Antonio Fuoco by a mere two points.

 During the same year, Gounon raced in the ADAC GT Masters alongside junior driver Fabian Schiller.
 The pair finished third in the standings, amassing four wins and a further podium.

 2023

 Having switched to an Andorran racing license at the start of 2023, Gounon began the campaign in fine style, grabbing a class victory at the 24 Hours of Daytona and following that up by winning the Bathurst 12 Hour race outright for a record-breaking third year in a row, despite racing alongside an amateur driver in the form of Kenny Habul.
 Gounon later apologised to fellow Mercedes-AMG driver Maro Engel, with whom he had collided merely half an hour before the finish.

+The season would contain campaigns in three championships: the GTWC Europe Endurance Cup, where Gounon and Marciello would attempt to defend their title alongside Timur Boguslavskiy, the GTD Pro class in IMSA, which the Frenchman contested alongside Juncadella for WeatherTech Racing, and the British GT Championship as Ian Loggie's teammate.
+Despite a retirement in the Endurance Cup season opener at Monza, Gounon would be able to retain the title, with wins at Le Castellet and the Nürburgring sandwiching a runner-up finish at the 24 Hours of Spa.
+Over in America, Gounon, together with Juncadella, Maro Engel and Cooper MacNeil, won the 24 Hours of Daytona at the start of the year.
+Gounon and Juncadella combined for a further three victories that season, including a triumph at the season-ending Petit Le Mans race, which earned them second in the drivers' standings and the title in the Michelin Endurance Cup.
+The British series proved to be less fruitful, as the Frenchman scored a lone win at Oulton Park and finished sixth in the drivers' championship, having missed one race.

+Throughout the year, Gounon took part in the full calendar of the Intercontinental GT Challenge.
+With a victory at Bathurst, third places at Kyalami and Abu Dhabi and runner-up finishes in Spa and Indianapolis, the Frenchman would clinch the title, having completed a podium sweep whilst racing with four different Mercedes-affiliated teams.

+Personal life

+Gounon is the son of the former racing driver Jean-Marc Gounon, who finished second in the 24 Hours of Le Mans in 1997 and raced in Formula One with Minardi and Simtek.
+The Frenchman has been in a relationship with WEC driver Michelle Gatting since 2022.